 Google Pixel 5 vs. Pixel 4: Design and display

-Instead, the Pixel 5 is likely to feature a 6-inch screen — bigger than the 5.7-inch display on the Pixel 4 but not as large as the Pixel 4 XL's 6.3-inch panel.
-Google introduced a faster 90Hz refresh rate to the display on the Pixel 4 models, and that's all but certain to stick around for the Pixel 5.
+As for the Pixel 5, Google's new phone features a 6-inch screen — bigger than the 5.7-inch display on the Pixel 4 but not as large as the Pixel 4 XL's 6.3-inch panel.
+Google introduced a faster 90Hz refresh rate to the display on the Pixel 4 models, and that's stuick around for the Pixel 5.
 That will mean smooth scrolling and immersive gaming experiences.

-On the front of the Pixel 5, the bezels around the top of the screen could shrink, as Google may get rid of the Soli sensor it added to the Pixel 4.
+For the most part, the Pixel 5 has a design that's not unlike Pixel 4 and Pixel 4a, with a big square camera array in the upper left corner.
+One of the big exceptions involves the front of the phone, as the bezels around the top of the screen have shrunk on the Pixel 5.
+That means Google has ditched the Soli sensor it added to the Pixel 4.
 (More on what this means for the Pixel 5's features below.)

 Google Pixel 5 vs. Pixel 4: Cameras

 The Pixel 4 introduced a second lens to the back of Google's flagship phone in the form of a 16MP telephoto lens.
-While there had been hopes that the Pixel 5 might work in an additional camera — specifically a wide-angle optic — it looks now like Google's upcoming phone will stick to two lenses.
+While there had been hopes that the Pixel 5 might work in an additional camera — specifically a wide-angle optic — Google instead stuck to two lenses.

-What cameras you'll actually find on the Pixel 5, however, could be dramatically different.
-The next Pixel is expected to have a main shooter, as before, but instead of a telephoto lens, Google is rumored to be swapping in an ultra wide-angle camera.
+What cameras you'll actually find on the Pixel 5, however, aredramatically different.
+The latest Pixel features the same 12.2MP main camera as before.
+Instead of a telephoto lens, though, the Pixel 5 swaps in a 16MP ultra wide angle sensor.
 Be careful what you wish for, I suppose.

-The move away from a telephoto lens makes sense if you buy the notion that Google is looking to keep costs down on its new phone.
+The move away from a telephoto lens makes sense under the theory that Google wants to keep costs down on its new phone.
 Telephoto sensors are expensive and usually the first cameras to be dropped from multi-lens arrays in midrange phones.
-What's more, Google's Super Res Zoom feature, which uses computational photography to enhance digital zoom, has proven more than capable of making up for the lack of a telephoto lens.
+What's more, Google's Super Res Zoom feature, which uses computational photography to enhance digital zoom, has proven more than capable of making up for the lack of a telephoto lens. and Google is touting its capabilities for the Pixel 5.

 Google Pixel 5 vs. Pixel 4: Performance

-Based on the rumors, it looks like the Pixel 5 will be taking a step back from the Pixel 4 in terms of processing power.
+In terms of raw processing power, the Pixel 5 has taken a step back from the Pixel 4 in terms of processing power.
 Previous Pixels have all featured chipsets from Qualcomm's top-of-the-line 8 Series, with the Pixel 4 running on a Snapdragon 855.
 At the time of the phone's late 2019 release, that was one of the best mobile processors you could find in an Android phone.

-The Pixel 5 is reportedly going a different route.
-All signs point to Google using a Snapdragon 765G, a still capable chipset that lacks the processing oomph of something like the Snapdragon 865 Plus found in the new Samsung Galaxy Note 20.
-The decision could be driven by price — phones with the Snapdragon 865 series tend to cost around $1,000 (or more in some extreme cases), while Snapdragon 765-powered handsets cost as little as half that.
+The Pixel 5 is following a different route.
+For its new phone, Google turned to the Snapdragon 765G, a still capable chipset that lacks the processing oomph of something like the Snapdragon 865 Plus found in the new Samsung Galaxy Note 20.
+The decision is likely driven by price — phones with the Snapdragon 865 series tend to cost around $1,000 (or more in some extreme cases), while Snapdragon 765-powered handsets cost as little as half that.

-The Pixel 5 could also get a boost in RAM over last year's phone.
+The Pixel 5 also gets a boost in RAM over last year's phone.
 Google has traditionally been pretty stingy with memory, and the Pixel 4 features just 6GB at a time when 8GB and 12GB of RAM are found in rival phones.
-Rumors point to the Pixel 5 getting 8GB of memory while potentially doubling the phone's capacity to 128GB.
+The Pixel 5 features 8GB of memory while doubling the phone's capacity to 128GB.

 Google Pixel 5 vs. Pixel 4: Battery and charging